-Online safety and Cyber bullying
+Cyber bullying

-See separate Online Safety and Anti - bullying policies
+See separate Anti - bullying policy.

 Travelling in Minibuses / cars

 Members of staff are reminded that they are in loco parentis and, as such, must drive with due caution and care.
 This care extends to ensuring that safety is paramount when boarding and alighting.
 Whilst it is very often the case that a single member of staff will drive a minibus (and that this is perfectly acceptable), staff are reminded that minibuses and cars represent the same enclosed area as a classroom and that the guidelines on Physical Contact and One to One situations, as outlined in the Staff Code of Conduct, apply as readily here as in any other situation.
 For example, it is preferable to seat any children in the back seats if they are travelling with you in a car.